openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ### Parameter 6: Type of 'special' thermostat

 Type of 'special' thermostat if applicable
-Type of 'special' thermostat.
+<p&gtType of 'special' thermostat.
 NOTE: when remeha Celcia 20 support is set than any other thermostat cannot be set (!)
-NOTE2: when Remeha Celcia 20 gives 'Fout 203' send cfg value again
+NOTE2: when Remeha Celcia 20 gives 'Fout 203' send cfg value again </p&gt
 The following option values may be configured -:

 | Value  | Description |